-2.1 Purpose Statement
+2.1 Purpose statement

-The purpose of the curriculum is to set the standards for attainment of the award of the CCT or CESR (CP) in Forensic Histopathology and to ensure that trainees are fully prepared to work as a Consultant Forensic Histopathologist either within a University/NHS department or self-employed -
+The purpose of the curriculum is to set the standards for attainment of the CCT or Certificate of Eligibility for Specialist Registration (CESR) via the Combined Programme (CP) in forensic histopathology and to ensure that trainees are fully prepared to work as consultant forensic histopathologists, either within a university/NHS department or self-employed.

-Trainees in the four Cellular Pathology specialties will initially enter a period of Integrated Cellular Pathology Training.
-This will include common fundamental learning according to the generic Capabilities in Practice (CiPs) and specialty competencies detailed below.
-Trainees will all undertake short periods of training across the four specialties along with basic autopsy training and training in molecular pathology.
-It is anticipated that they will undertake FRCPath Part 1 between months 12 and 24 full-time equivalent.
-This will include an evaluation of aptitude for Cellular Pathology, underpinned by a comprehensive portfolio.
+Trainees in the four cellular pathology specialties will initially enter a period of integrated cellular pathology training (ICPT).
+This will include common fundamental learning according to the generic capabilities in practice (CiPs) and specialty competencies detailed below.
+Trainees will all undertake short periods of training across the four specialties, along with basic autopsy training and training in molecular pathology.
+It is anticipated that they will undertake the FRCPath Part 1 examination between months 12 and 24 (full-time equivalent).
+This will include an evaluation of aptitude for cellular pathology, underpinned by a comprehensive portfolio.

-After two years of training, they will apply for training in Forensic Histopathology through a local recruitment process.
-This higher specialty training commences from 2.5 years and will require the accrual of more specialised and in depth generic and specialty specific competencies, underlying the CiPS described later.
-In England and Wales this higher specialist part of Forensic Histopathology training is currently funded through the Home Office rather than through NHS training budgets.
-The specialty and equivalent specialist bodies overseas recognise that three years of training is required to gain expertise in the full spectrum of practice relating to Forensic Histopathology.
-This equates to a total training indicative duration of 5.5 years.
-It is anticipated that Forensic Histopathology training, followed by approximately 6 months of experiential learning and development to sharpen their abilities as independent practitioners.
+After two years of training, they will apply for training in forensic histopathology through a local recruitment process.
+This higher specialty training commences from 2.5 years and will require the accrual of more specialised and in-depth generic and specialty competencies, underlying the CiPs described later.
+In England and Wales, this higher specialist part of forensic histopathology training is currently funded through the Home Office rather than through NHS training budgets.
+The specialty and equivalent specialist bodies overseas recognise that three years of training is required to gain expertise in the full spectrum of practice relating to forensic histopathology.
+This equates to an indicative total training duration of 5.5 years.
+It is anticipated that forensic histopathology trainees will attempt the specialty FRCPath Part 2 examination in their penultimate year of training, followed by approximately six months of experiential learning and development to sharpen their abilities as independent practitioners.
 They will be expected to pass the FRCPath Part 2 at least six months prior to their CCT date.

-This purpose statement has been endorsed by the GMC's Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.
+This purpose statement has been endorsed by the General Medical Council's (GMC) Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.

-2.2 High Level Curriculum Outcomes: Capabilities in Practice
+2.2 High-level curriculum outcomes: capabilities in practice

-The 11 capabilities in practice (CiPs) describe the professional tasks or work within the scope of Forensic Histopathology.
+The 11 CiPs describe the professional tasks or work within the scope of forensic histopathology.
 Each CiP has a set of descriptors associated with that activity or task.
 Descriptors are intended to help trainees and trainers recognise the minimum level of knowledge, skills and attitudes which should be demonstrated for an entrustment decision to be made.
-By the completion of training and award of CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.
+By the completion of training and award of the CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.

-The seven generic CiPs cover the universal requirements of all specialties as described in the GPC framework.
+The seven generic CiPs cover the universal requirements of all specialties as described in the generic professional capabilities (GPC) framework.
 Assessment of the generic CiPs will be underpinned by the GPC descriptors.
-Satisfactory sign off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.
+Satisfactory sign-off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.

-The four specialty CiPs describe the laboratory and clinical tasks or activities which are essential to the practice of Forensic Histopathology.
+The four specialty CiPs describe the laboratory and clinical tasks or activities which are essential to the practice of forensic histopathology.
 The specialty CiPs have also been mapped to the GPC domains and subsections to reflect the professional generic capabilities required to undertake the clinical tasks.
-Satisfactory sign off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of this year of Forensic Histopathology training, as defined in the curriculum.
+Satisfactory sign-off requires demonstration that, for each of the CiPs, the trainee's performance meets or exceeds the minimum expected level of performance expected for completion of that year of forensic histopathology training, as defined in the curriculum.